Skip to main content Skip to search Skip to main navigation

 Liquid seasoning can be injected into large pieces of meat using a syringe.
 This ensures juiciness and that the flavours also penetrate the inside.

-Summer is both barbecue and redcurrant season.
-The berries are an eye-catcher in cocktails and salads and are also suitable for marinades and sauces.
+Summer is the season for barbecues and redcurrants.
+The berries are a real eye-catcher in cocktails and salads and are also ideal for marinades and sauces.

 KOBBLE GRILL

-In 1952, the US American George Stephen invented the kettle barbecue - inspired by a buoy.
-It is the most widely used barbecue in Germany, inexpensive to buy and mobile thanks to its castors.
-Campfire Bread and sausages can also be prepared over a campfire.
-However, as this is not permitted everywhere and also harbours risks, fire bowls and fire barrels are the better alternatives.
+In 1952, the American George Stephen invented the kettle barbecue – inspired by a buoy.
+It is the most widely used barbecue in Germany, inexpensive to purchase and mobile thanks to its castors.
+Campfire bread and sausages can also be cooked over a campfire.
+However, as this is not permitted everywhere and also carries risks, fire bowls and fire barrels are the better alternatives.

 MAILLARD REACTION